 Ten days earlier, Dagher participated in the public meeting regarding PDQ 39, a meeting he described as “tough” and “very emotional.”
 He said that Friday’s announcement “hinges on two essential values: transparency and respect.”

 Joel DeBellefeuille of The Red Coalition hopes that this is not a one-way requirement.
 “We cannot create a stronger standard of respect for citizens dealing with police while accepting anything less from police dealing with citizens,” DeBellefeuille says.
 “If we are going to talk about insults, intimidation, respect, and acceptable behaviour during police interactions, then that conversation must go both ways.
 The law already establishes standards for police officers.
-We intend to make sure those standards receive the attention and accountability they deserve.”
+We intend to make sure those standards receive the attention and accountability they deserve.” n